WAVE-PIERCING BOW TECHNOLOGY EXPLAINED

 Why do we care if the boat pitches?
 Because pitching increases hull resistance, reduces the efficiency of the rig and underwater foils due to unsteady flow, and causes motion discomfort for the people on the boat.
 In order to keep the boat from pitch poling (or turning back over front), you need a certain amount of buoyancy forward.
 On a wave-piercing type bow, this buoyancy and lift are achieved by making the hull fuller down low.
 On some wave piercing designs, the hull is wider at the waterline than at the deck, especially near the bow.
 The wider, flatter underwater shape provides lift at high velocities and dampens pitching at all speeds.
 Other benefits of wave piercing bows are reduced weight and wind age.
 You can really feel this difference on medium displacement and light weight multihulls.
 The older designs with tall bows get pushed around in higher wind and sea states whereas the newer wave piercers are easier to steer and maneuver in waves.

-Variations of these shapes are now making their way into some larger racing and cruising designs – such as our own, all new Aeroyacht Alpha 42′ cruising catamaran and the giant Aeroyacht 85′, 110′ and 125′ catamarans.
-Other boats worth mentioning are the Morrelli Melvin 62′ and 65′, the Catana 50′, the Outremer 45′ the advanced Neel 45′ and 50′ trimarans and some of the newer Sunreef custom catamarans.
+Variations of these shapes are now making their way into some larger racing and cruising designs – such as our own, giant Aeroyacht 85′, 110′ and 125′ catamarans.
+Other boats worth mentioning are the Morrelli Melvin 62′ and 65′, some McConaghy multihulls (from 50-80′) the advanced Neel 47′ and 51′ trimarans and the new range of Sunreef custom catamarans.
 The faster and longer your boat, the more sense reverse bows make.
 Today even America’s Cup racing yachts all feature reverse bows and they are definitely part of our boating future.